 Their Goals are Exclusively Career-Oriented

 There is nothing wrong with being driven and passionate about your career.
-The issue here stems from a lack of interest in other parts of life besides work.
+However, the issue here stems from a lack of interest in other parts of life besides work.
 According to Pappenheim, a serial monogamist is likely to only discuss career goals, not goals about family or more personal aspirations.
 “They talk about the future, but with that awareness, there are challenges ahead,” says Diller.

 They Are Indifferent to Your Opinions

 One sign you can look out for is if your partner is uninterested in your views.
 If they don’t seem to care about your opinions on politics, religion, or any topic that is of importance to you, you might question their intentions.
 Your values are what makes you who you are, and it’s important to find a partner who engages with you in these subjects and cares about what you think.

 They Get Caught up in the Moment

 Pappenheim and Diller both suggest that a serial monogamist tends to bring intensity and passion for a time, but that this will not last.
 “Although they may be very seductive, sensual, and intimate, it goes no further than the temporary romance,” Pappenheim says.
 Of course, passion and intensity are essential to a relationship, but it can be problematic if this is the only grounding of your relationship when you’re looking for someone who’s in it for the long haul.
 “They bring an intensity to current relationships that is enjoyable while it lasts, but it is often unsustainable, so they move on,” Diller explains.